It’s now easier than ever to promote an app, thanks to Google App Install campaigns.

 Because of the advanced automation of these campaigns, that puts you in a tough position to answer!

-Many factors result in high uninstall rates that are out of your control.
+Many factors result in high uninstall rates that are out of your control; however, as an advertiser, it’s not a good look to say, “We don’t have control over many factors.”

-But if your paid media campaigns are driving the majority of installs, it’s time to take action.
+But if the App Install campaigns are driving the majority of installs for an app, it’s time to take action.

-When selecting Install volume for new user campaigns, there is another setting that is often overlooked: All users vs. Users likely to perform an in-app action.
+If choosing Install volume as the conversion goal for new user campaigns, there is another setting that is often overlooked: All users vs. Users likely to perform an in-app action.

-Changing the type of users you want to target to Users likely to perform an in-app action may drastically change the quality of app installs for the better.
+Changing the type of users you want to target to Users likely to perform an in-app action may drastically improve the quality of app installs.

 5. Create Clear, Compelling Assets & Content